Land Assembly & Land Owner Engagement

-GCA is currently engaged by the Bridge Cookes Land Owners Group, to assist with a land assembly and development strategy for a forty (40) hectare site in the northern suburbs of Melbourne.
-GCA is currently preparing the development plan for submission to Whittlesea City Council.
+GCA was engaged by the Bridge Cookes Land Owners Group, to assist with a land assembly and development strategy for a forty (40) hectare site in the northern suburbs of Melbourne.
+GCA prepared and lodged the development plan to Whittlesea City Council.

 Mallala, South Australia

-GCA is currently engaged to provide a concept design, strategic and detailed site analysis for a development process within the Adelaide Plains local government area.
+GCA was engaged to provide a concept design, strategic and detailed site analysis for a development process within the Adelaide Plains local government area.
 The land area of 40.6 hectares provides multiple opportunities for a fully integrated and master planned community.

 A unified voice in the “Apple Isle”